|

 end of the last century, they have declined dramatically, and take some tracking down today.

-One of the ornithological highlights of the trip is a visit to the coastal lagoon at the mouth of the Rambla de Morales.
-It attracts all manner of waterbirds on migration, with regular visitors including Squacco Heron, White-headed Duck, Garganey, Marsh Harrier, Spotted Redshank, Collared Pratincole, Slender-billed, Audouin's and Mediterranean Gulls and Gull-billed Terns, among more commonplace species such as Little Egret, Black-winged Stilt, Kentish and Ringed Plovers, Sanderling, Curlew Sandpiper, Little Stint, Black-tailed and Bar-tailed Godwits, Sandwich and Whiskered Terns, Sand Martin and Yellow Wagtail.
+One of the ornithological highlights of the trip is a visit to a small coastal lagoon that attracts all manner of waterbirds on migration, with regular visitors including Squacco and Night Herons, White-headed Duck, Garganey, Marsh Harrier, Spotted Redshank, Collared Pratincole, Slender-billed, Audouin's and Mediterranean Gulls and Gull-billed Terns, among more commonplace species such as Little Egret, Black-winged Stilt, Kentish and Ringed Plovers, Sanderling, Curlew Sandpiper, Little Stint, Black-tailed and Bar-tailed Godwits, Sandwich and Whiskered Terns, Sand Martin and Yellow Wagtail.
 The Cabo de Gata salinas usually host small numbers of Greater Flamingo, as well as breeding Avocet, Kentish Plover, and Little and Common Terns, with the reedbeds here home to Cetti's, Reed and Great Reed Warblers.

 Spiny-footed Lizard Acanthodactylus erythrurus